cgbystrom/shepherd/README.md

 ## Getting started

-It's simple Ruby project built with Sinatra. gem install required gems and start shepherd.rb
+It's simple Python project based on Flask microframework.
+Uses MongoDB for storing all metadata and the packages themselves.
+Still work in progress, there's nothing working yet.
+Put it up for a friend in need of something similar.

 ## Authors